Our Avocado Knowledge

 Crop monitoring is also an important part of Fruitfed Supplies' offering to the citrus industry.
 Timely pests and disease monitoring goes hand in hand with our Technical Horticultural Representatives' crop management recommendations and accurate reporting for accurate decision making and auditing purposes.

-can be managed by applying protective chemistry such as Dithane® Rainshield™ Neo Tec, Fruitfed Captan 80WG, or Tri-Base Blue.
+- Brown rot can be managed by applying protective chemistry such as Dithane® Rainshield™ Neo Tec, copper or Fruitfed Captan 80WG.
 If also controlling thrips, do not use mineral oils 14 days either side of a Captan application.